 During law school, Mr. Hudson received six American Jurisprudence Awards and was ranked second in a class of 244.

 Mr. Hudson was recognized in The Best Lawyers in America® in 2020 and the seven years immediately preceding for Commercial Litigation, Banking and Finance Litigation, and Securities Litigation Law.
 He was also recognized as a 2019 "Atlanta Lawyer of the Year" in the area of Banking and Finance Litigation by The Best Lawyers in America®.
-Mr. Hudson was recognized in 2019 and the six years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
+Mr. Hudson was recognized in 2020 and the seven years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
 He was named to Georgia Trend's 2015 "Legal Elite" list for General Practice/Trial Law.
 Mr. Hudson is AV® rated by Martindale-Hubbell.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.